rungo728/freemarket_sample_56b/README.md

 ### Association

 - belongs_to :saler, class_name: "User"
-- has_one :buyer, class_name: "User"
+- belongs_to :buyer, class_name: "User"
 - belongs_to :prefecture
 - belongs_to :category
 - has_many :comments